Will the robocall blitz ever get better?

 The FTC received 4.5 million robocall complaints in 2017, up from 3.4 million in 2016.
 And this is only the tip of the iceberg, since most people bothered by robocalls never file a complaint.

-Solving the robocall problem is the FCC’s top consumer protection priority, commission spokesman Will Winquist told NBC News in an email.
+Solving the robocall problem is the FCC’s top consumer protection priority, commission spokesman Will Wiquist told NBC News in an email.

 “While unfortunately there is no silver bullet for solving it, we’re working hard to tackle this problem through a number of public policy initiatives and enforcement actions,” he wrote.
 “We recently passed new rules to allow phone companies to block calls that are likely to be illegal robocalls, and we’re looking at ways to authenticate caller ID information so consumers know who is really calling and blocking services can stop scammers.”